AimeTPGM/AngularAppStarter/README.md

-* Angular App Starter
+# Angular App Starter

 a simple web app server that already setup work path for you!

+just open terminal and use the following commands:

 ```
 $git clone https://github.com/AimeTPGM/AngularAppStarter.git